 $170 for 4

-Note that these are lesson prices for privates lessons only up to two people.
+Note that these are lesson prices are for privates lessons only up to two people.
 Other rates can be given upon asking.
+Additional costs are added if a partner/second instructor is needed.

 Dance has always been a passion of mine and I actually began teaching hip hop for performances with multicultural oganizations in college.
 After years of being in the latin dance scene I had intended on become an instructor, when two former college friends approached me with an opprotunity at their new studio.

 I have worked with a wide range of ages.
-From children in 2nd grade for after school programs to older adults looking to still get the most out of life now that their kids have kids.
+From children in 2nd grade for after school programs to older adults looking to still get the most out of life.

 Has to be Dallas Bachta Festival this past October!
 Each year gets a little bigger and a little better.
 Got to connect with people from out of town as well as out of state during the festival.
 Now we're making travel plans for dance events around the country next year.